diogoaurelio/schedoscopeWiki/Metascope-Primer.md

 ![WYSIWYG documentation](images/docu.png)

-One can assign a data owner to a table as an additional means of documentation.
+One can assign a data owner (person responsible) to a table as an additional means of documentation.
 This is meant to be interpreted as a "go-to-person" with detailed knowledge about the table.
 Should the data owner be identical to a Metascope user account, additional contact information is displayed.

 ## Taxonomies and tags